prabhdeepsingh3499/MNIST_Digit_Predictor/README.md

 # MNIST_Digit_Predictor
-The goal is to build a Neural Network which is able to predict the numbers in range of 1-9 using Python.
+The goal is to build a Neural Network which is able to predict the numbers in the range of 0-9 using Python.
-This is done using the following libraries- keras ( tensorflow in backend ). matplotlib ( for plotting and analysing the data ). numpy ( for mathematical calculations and normalising data ). warnings (To ignore warnings and make code readable ).
+This is done using the following libraries-Keras (TensorFlow in the backend ). matplotlib ( for plotting and analysing the data ).NumPy ( for mathematical calculations and normalising data ). warnings (To ignore warnings and make code readable ).

 The data has been taken from Keras MNIST dataset.
 Explanation:

 1. Loading the Libraries.

-2. Loading the data and spliting it into Train and Test Data.
+2. Loading the data and splitting it into Train and Test Data.

 3. Analysing the Data
 ![EDA](https://github.com/prabhdeepsingh3499/MNIST_Digit_Predictor/blob/master/images/EDA.png?raw=True)